 Behavior problems are stressful for both the dog and the owner.
-I am a Certified Behavior Consultant and have a special interest and experience in dogs with separation anxiety.
+I have degrees in education, psychology, hold certifications in dog training and behavior consulting and have a special interest and experience in dogs with separation anxiety.

 What Happens During a Behavior Consultation?